noahehall/theBookOfNoah/0current/aws/exams/services/lambda.md

 - flexible permissions using IAM to grant/limit access with fine-grained controls as to how your functions can be invoked
 - 0-configuration high availability and fault tolerance
 - pay to play and what you consume, billed in 1ms increments
+  - billing starts AFTER the runtime has been initialized,
+  - ^ i.e. once lambda is ready to initalialize your packages and dependencies

 ## terms

 - blueprint: a base lambda fn used to build out new lambda fns; provided for standard lambda triggers
 - event source: a service/endpoint whose change of state creates an event that triggers lambda executions
+- initialization code: the code outside of the lambda fn handler
+- provisioned concurrency: prepares concurrent execution environments before invocations are required
+- cold starts: when a new execution env is required and lambda must start the init phase from scratch
+- warm starts: when an existing execution env can be reused

 ## basics

 - abc

 ## considerations

+### invocation models (event sources)

+- synchronous invocation: lambda runs the fn and waits for and returns an immediate response
+  - event sources: api gateway; cognito; cloudformation; alexa; lex; cloudfront
+- asynchronous invocation: events are queued and the requestor doesnt wait for a response which is instead sent to some destination
+  - event sources: sns, s3, eventbridge
+  - destinations: can be based on success/failure/alias/fn version/etc
+- polling invocation: designed for streaming/queing based services with no code/server management
+  - lambda polls (watches) sources for specific events, then executes the associated fn
+  - event sources: kinesis, sqs, dynamodb streams
+- event source mapping: the configuration of services as event triggers that are given IAM permissions to access and trigger lambda fns
+  - event sources: dynamodb; kinesis; mq; apache kafka MSK; self maanged apache kafka; sqs
+- invocation model error behavior: how each invocation model handles errors
+  - sync: no retries
+  - async: built in retries twice
+  - polling: depends on event soruce

 ### creating lambda functions